Labor Party (Romania): Dissolution

 Although the PM's Carp announced a worldwide "rapid evolution to the left" and the transfer of social control toward "the grand army of labor", the group as a whole was viewed as moderate, or even reactionary.
 An editorial note by the satirist George Ranetti suggests that, in December 1918, the PM was presided upon by Protopopescu, who, as a millionaire landowner, did not have to work for a living.
 Also according to Ranetti, Protopopescu's promises of sweeping reforms, including Jewish emancipation and women's suffrage, could only be read as a "seductive yarn", as long as the leadership was fundamentally cut off from the lower strata of society.
 The party was also joined by civil servant Grigore Filipescu, formerly a dissident Conservative.
 He was close to the politically ambitious General Alexandru Averescu, supporting a broad front against the PNL, to be established under Averescu's presidency.

-In April 1919, represented by Trancu-Iași, it signed up to the People's League (PL), created in Iași by Averescu.
-His contribution as Romania's inaugural Minister of Labor was hotly contested by the mainline Socialist Party (PS), resulting in the workers' unrest of October 1920.
+In April 1919, represented by Trancu-Iași, the PM signed up to the People's League (PL), created in Iași by Averescu.
 Various other former PM members opted to return into the PNL.
 The PM was generally considered defunct by late 1918 or early 1919.
 However, the LP was purposefully created as a federation, allowing for the existence of individual parties–Filipescu personally moderated between the LP's far-right, represented by A. C. Cuza, and his PM colleagues.
-A note in the PNL organ Mișcarea reported that, ahead of the November 1919 elections, the PM in Iași County had become a "Peasants' Party" and was "made up of only 8-to-10 people", "unsure about whether to field candidates or to form a cartel with any other group".
-Throughout the interval, the Laborites had talks with the consolidated PS, a nominal successor of the PSDR.
+Weeks before the November 1919 elections, Trancu-Iași announced that he was chairman of the Labor Party and that he would submit a Laborite list, separate from, and in competition to, the LP.
+A note in the PNL organ Mișcarea reported that the PM in Iași County had become a "Peasants' Party" and was "made up of only 8-to-10 people", "unsure about whether to field candidates or to form a cartel with any other group".
+Throughout the interval, the Laborites had talks with the consolidated Socialist Party (PS), a nominal successor of the PSDR.
 Lupu and his followers negotiated directly with the PS, but found it impossible to agree on a common platform.

 During the elections, Lupu signed up with the Independent-Popular List, getting himself reelected.
 This group, which won support from Adevărul newspaper and used a bell for its electoral symbol, also included dissidents from other parties, among them Constantin Costa-Foru and N. D. Cocea.
+Trancu-Iași and his followers endorsed Averescu, who became Prime Minister in March 1920.
+Trancu-Iași's own contribution as Romania's inaugural Minister of Labor was controversial, with writer Vasile Savel assessing that he was a hypocrite, who clamped down on striking clerks while still passing for a "far-leftist element, as one who had been in Mr Lupu's labor party".
+He was also hotly contested by the mainline PS, resulting in the workers' unrest of October 1920.
+Trancu-Iași himself was satisfied with his tenure, noting in 1934 that all demands stated in the PM's original manifesto had by then been fulfilled.